-The war in Europe had barely ended, and the Italian industrial and commercial sector was trying to recover by rebuilding its factories and launching new products.
+Although Italy signed an armistice with the Allies on 8 September 1943, Germany still occupied the north of the country, setting up a puppet state: the Republis of Salò.
+It was not until 29 April 1945 that the remaining German forces in Italy surrendered and the Italian industrial and commercial sector could try to recover by rebuilding its factories and launching new products.
 One of these companies was SIATA, which in 1945 was already able to restart its factories in via Leonardo da Vinci, Turin, having been rebuilt on the ashes of its old factory.
-At the Turin Motor Show on 26 July 1945, SIATA announced that it would be preparing for production of Farinelli’s Cucciolo engine design, along with the ability for it to be attached to virtually any bicycle.
+At the Turin Motor Show on 26 July 1945, SIATA announced that it would producing Farinelli’s Cucciolo engine design, along with the ability for it to be attached to virtually any bicycle.
 Nominal specifications for the Cucciolo engine described it as an air-cooled, single-cylinder, overhead-valve four-stroke of 48cc, with 39mm bore and 40mm stroke.
 Transmission was by two-speed pre-selection with hand-operated clutch and pedal-operated shifter, then final drive to the rear wheel by the usual cycle chain.
-Ignition was by flywheel magneto, and a 9mm Weber carburettor claiming a fuel efficiency of 1 litre per 100km (roughly 235mpg).
-The presentation immediately aroused great public interest and SIATA proceeded with preparation for manufacturing of Farinelli’s Cucciolo.
+Ignition was by flywheel magneto, and a 9mm Feroldi carburettor claiming a fuel efficiency of 1 litre per 100km (roughly 235mpg).
+The presentation immediately aroused great public interest and SIATA proceeded with manufacturing of Farinelli’s Cucciolo.

-In March 1946 the first ten pre-production Cucciolo di Tipo built by SIATA were completed and, subsequently, presented at the Milan Trade Fair in September 1946, following which the clip-on kits went on sale … and orders for the Cucciolo proved far greater than SIATA had ever imagined!
+The first model (T1-a) was produced mainly in 1945 and just sold in the Turin area.
+The design was modified and, by March 1946 the first ten pre-production Cucciolo di Tipo T1-b were completed and, subsequently, presented at the Milan Trade Fair in September 1946, following which orders for the Cucciolo proved far greater than SIATA had ever imagined!
 It became clear right away that SIATA didn’t have anywhere near the capacity required to satisfy such a high demand for the motor and, after a few months, the Ducati Company decided to acquire the Cucciolo production rights from Farinelli and SIATA to expand production.

 Ducati originated from an incredibly humble beginning, in fact, they didn’t make motor cycles or engines at all!
 It was in 1926, when an Italian named Antonio Cavalieri Ducati and his three sons founded a company in the name of Società Scientifica Radio Brevetti Ducati (Ducati Scientific Radio Patent Company) in Bologna, to produce vacuum tubes, condensers and other radio components.